web-i/webi/README.md

 webi
 ====

-`webi` is an alternate specification of python web applications interface to web servers.
+`webi` is specification of python web applications interface to web servers.

 It builds upon WSGI, PEP 444, Rack, PSGI/Plack, ring and other similar specifications.